functionalscript/nanvm/notes/bytecode-initial.md

 This format is designed for fast and straightforward serialization and doesn't depend on a particular VM implementation.

 **Requirements:**
-    - VM parser should be very simple to serialize and deserialize.
+- VM serializer/deserializer should be very simple.
     - string: UTF16
     - number: in a binary format
     - bigint: in a binary format
     - len: u32
 - the byte code doesn't know anything about importing modules or I/O functions.
 - the byte code shouldn't contain syntax sugar.
+- serialized in a byte array so we can save it into a file.
+One byte is one unit.
+- least-significant byte first.

 ```rust
 struct Array<T> {